Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 ---
 ### Aspects of source selection
 - resource finding
-	- it is useful to review secondary sources (catalogs, bibliographies)
+	- it is useful to review secondary sources (catalogues, bibliographies)
 	- moving backwards from the present on the subject
 - critique of resources
 	- the authenticity and value of the found resources must be checked